in-toto/attestation/spec/predicates/spdx.md

 [Attestation](../README.md) framework.)_

 The `predicate` contains a JSON-encoded SPDX document.
-The SPDX format has a mandatory `spdxVersion` field, so there is no need to version the predicate type.
+The SPDX format has a mandatory `spdxVersion` field, so we omit the version number from the `predicateType` URI to avoid confusion.

 The `subject` contains whatever software artifacts are to be associated with this SPDX document.